nicoledd/CSCI-2270/README.md

 # CSCI-2700
-Homework from CSCI-2700 Data Structures at CU Boulder
+Homework from CSCI-2700 Data Structures at CU Boulder, Spring 2019

-Final Project - The Longest Common Substring Problem

-Uses a suffix array, longest common prefix (lcp) array, hash table, and a window-sliding algorithm to find the longest-common-substring between 2 given strings.
-(Sequences.txt is associated with this program)

-Homeworks:

 HW1 - Bubble sort an array of integers